-Age nda itel
+Age nda Ite m 14

 Title & Date of Meeting: Trust Board Public Meeting - 26 January 2022

 Title of Report: Finance and Investment Committee Assurance Report December 2021

-Author: Name: Francis Patto Title: Non-Executiv Chair of Fina /e Dire
+Author: Name: Francis Patton Title: Non-Executive Director and Chair of Finance Committee

 Recommendation

 To approve To receive & note ✓

 For information To ratify

-For mornation TOTALITY

-Purpose of Paper: committees of the Trust Board.
+Purpose of Paper: Governance The Finance and Investment Committee is one of the sub committees of the Trust Board.
 This paper provides an executive summary of discussions held at the meeting on 15th December 2021 and a summary of key points for the Board to note.

-Governance Date Date
+Date

-Audit Committee Remuneration & Nominations Committee
+Audit Committee Remuneration &

+Nominations Committee

-Quality Committee Workforce &
+Quality Committee Workforce & Organisational Development Committee

-Organisational

-Development Committee

-Finance & Investment $\checkmark$ Executive Management
+Finance & Investment Committee √ Executive Management Team

-Committee Team

 Mental Health Operational Delivery

 Legislation Committee Group

 Charitable Funds Committee Collaborative Committee

 Other (please detail)

 Any Issues for Escalation to the Board: The committee recommends that the Board: - Notes the month eight outturn showing a surplus of £0.210m.
 Notes the month eight BRS performance which is just behind plan and the work undertaken on the 3-year plan for 2022 - 25.
 Notes the proposed ICS and Sub geographical outturn plans for H2.
 Notes the assurance gained in terms of the Capital programme.